350d/mjpg-streamer/src/plugins/output_http/README.md

 mjpg-streamer output plugin: output_http
 ========================================

-This plugin streams JPEG data from input plugins via HTTP.
+This plugin provides high-performance HTTP streaming of JPEG data from input plugins with advanced optimizations for concurrent client handling and network efficiency.

 Usage
 =====